Having a tremor doesn’t necessarily mean you have Parkinson’s. It can also be a symptom of other conditions.

 - A resting tremor.
 This might happen when your body is still and relaxed, for example when you’re lying in bed.
 The most typical tremor in Parkinson’s is called a ‘pill-rolling’ rest tremor, as it looks like you are trying to roll a pill between your thumb and index finger.

-Speak to your doctor or nurse if you’re experiencing a tremor.
+Speak to your GP, specialist or Parkinson's nurse if you’re experiencing a tremor.

 People with Parkinson's don't have enough of a chemical called dopamine.
 This is because some nerve cells in their brain that produce dopamine have died.
 Without it, the symptoms of Parkinson’s appear, and may include a tremor.